 One-trip containers are ideal if:

-- Your container will be placed in a highly visible area (e.g., visible by neighbors, and customers).
+- Your container will be placed in a highly visible area (e.g., visible to neighbors or customers).

 - Your container will be used to build a dwelling, such as a tiny home, office, or cabin.

-- Your container will be associated with an upscale, customer-facing business, such as a winery or public park.
+- Your container will be associated with an upscale, customer-facing business — like a winery or public park.

 - Carry the cargo weight it’s intended for

 - Be stacked and transported onboard container ships.